marb61a/Course-Notes/Testing/Tools/Postman/Postman: The Complete Guide - REST API Testing.md

   - Right click the sent request and the copy option and then copy as cURL
   - In the top bar select import and there is the option paste raw text and then import
   - Postman will fill the appropriate fields automatically

+Inspecting Responses
+  - It is hugely important to understand what is returned in responses
+  - HTTP responses have 3 main parts
+    - Status codes eg 200 is ok, 404 is an error code
+      - This is very important as it indicates whether a request is successful or failed
+      - Failed responses must be understood to be able to fix issues
+      - Alongside status codes are response times and response sizes
+        - Time responses cover the entire process
+    - Body
+      - Almost all body options refer to how the response is shown
+      - Pretty will format raw text into a much more readable format
+      - Preview will render html which may help make errors clearer
+      - You can send and download images and Postman will render images
+    - Headers
+      - These will be shown as key and value
+      - For known headers Postman on hover will offer more information
+      - You can save requests which is useful for documenting API's

+Cookies
+  - Cookies are technically just a header
+  - When sending a request header from Postman a sent-cookie header is part of the request
+  - Set-cookie instructs the browser to save the cookie
+  - In order to see exiting cookies Postman has the cookie manager
+    - This is on the far right hand side of the params bar
+  - Selecting the cookies option will show cookies for any domain you have sent a request to

+Troubleshooting
+  -

+Saving Requests
+  -

+Writing tests and scripts
+Introduction
+  -

+Your first test
+  -

+Testing an API
+  -

+Testing an API - Writing more tests
+  -

+Recap: Path parameters vs query parameters
+  -

+Refactoring Tests